umaint/umaint.github.io/_posts/2019-01-02-development.md

 ## Install Mail Server

-Add a DNS MX record pointing to your server, e.g. `smtp.example.com` MX record points to IP address `3.4.5.6`.
+Add a DNS MX record pointing to your server, e.g. `smtp.example.com` MX record points to IP address `3.4.5.6` with priority `10`.

 Open the firewall to allow mail in on port 25: